kmenezes/kmenezes.github.io/_pages/about.md

     * __Hiking/Trekking/Travelling__ :earth_asia:

-![Just loving the outdoors](/assets/images/justlovingtheoutdoors.jpg "Just loving the outdoors") *Having a great time in the middle of no-where (i.e. Lake Claire), yes there were a lot of bugs, thus the face-net, making it easier to concentrate on navigating for my pilot.*
+![Just loving the outdoors](/assets/images/justlovingtheoutdoors.jpg "Just loving the outdoors") *Having a great time in the middle of no-where (i.e. Lake Claire, largest lake in Alberta), yes there were a lot of bugs, thus the face-net, making it easier to concentrate on navigating for my pilot.*

 ![Waterskiing at Kashagawigamog Lake](/assets/images/waterski.jpg "Waterskiing at Kashagawigamog Lake") *Waterskiing with my cousins for the first time at Kashagawigamog Lake.*